Post-Operative Care Instructions for Perineoplasty/Perinealplasty

 - You may have all kinds of food, with the exceptions of alcoholic drinks, pickled food, and smoking for about 2 weeks after the Perineoplasty/Perinealplasty.

-- You may have abnormal vaginal discharge, a green-yellowish discharge after the Perineoplasty/Perinealplasty, because the vagina is full of secretion fluid and various kinds of bacteria, causing reaction to the surgical wound and suture.
+- You may have abnormal vaginal discharge, a green-yellowish discharge for 6-8 weeks after the Perineoplasty/Perinealplasty, because the vagina is full of secretion fluid and various kinds of bacteria, causing reaction to the surgical wound and suture.
 You may experience itching or curd like discharge as a result of vaginal fungal, possibly following taking antibiotics to avoid post-operative infection.
 In case of smelly vaginal discharge or vaginal fungal infection, you have to take additional medications.

 3. Recovery period after Perineoplasty/Perinealplasty

 - Recovery varies individually.
 You may return to work after 2-3 days of the surgery.
 Moreover, you should follow Dr. Vitasna’s appointment for follow up examination or treatment.

 - Within 2 weeks after the Perineoplasty/Perinealplasty, tissues are beginning to produce and form new blood capillaries and the surgical wound are expected to start healing.
 You may start your daily activities gradually.

 - Within 2-4 weeks after the Perineoplasty/Perinealplasty, the surgical wound is expected to heal appropriately, you may start your usual activities gradually, and strenuous physical activities should be limited.